ClickHouse/clickhouse-docs/docs/en/about-us/support.md

 [Login to the Cloud console](https://clickhouse.cloud/support) and select **Help -> Support** from the menu options to open a new support case and view the status of your submitted cases.

 :::note
-Please note that only Subscription Customers have a Service Level Agreement on Support Incidents. if you are not currently a ClickHouse Cloud user – while we will try to answer your question, we’d encourage you to go instead to one of our Community resources:
+Please note that only Subscription Customers have a Service Level Agreement on Support Incidents.
+If you are not currently a ClickHouse Cloud user – while we will try to answer your question, we’d encourage you to go instead to one of our Community resources:

 - [ClickHouse Community Slack Channel](https://clickhouse.com/slack)
 - [Other Community Options](https://github.com/ClickHouse/ClickHouse/blob/master/README.md#useful-links)